-- We ship to everywhere in the US and we also ship to Europe and beyond.
+- We ship to everywhere in Australia, the US, Europe and beyond.
 Please call us to organise any international deliveries.

 - How long will my order take to be delivered?

 When you use our price calculator to get a quote, an estimated 'shipping on' date will appear.
 This is when your order will be finish printing and be shipped from the printers.

-When you enter your ZIP code at the next step, you will be given a choice of shipping services, which can vary from Next Day Air to 3 Day Select or Ground.
+When you enter your postal code at the next step, you will be given a choice of shipping services, which can vary from Next Day Air to 3 Day Select or Ground.

 If you need your ordered delivered on a specific date, please contact us and we’ll do everything we can to get it to you when you need it.

 - I need my order for a certain date.
 Can you accommodate this?